grahamegrieve/ClinicArrivals/documentation/Templates.md

 ### ConsiderTeleHealth

-This message is sent 2-3 hours in advance of the consultation to find out whether a video consulation is appropriate, or whether the patient should come in to the clinic.
+This message is sent 2-3 hours in advance of the consultation to find out whether a video consultation is appropriate, or whether the patient should come in to the clinic.
 The exact wording of the message adapts to condition.
 Whatever the question is, the answer is "yes" for a video consultation, and "no" for a physical in person consultation.

 A typical example: